acityinohio/blockcy-go-preso/README.md

 Navigate your web browser to the address listed by "present" the tool.
 For more info about the present tool, or other configuration options, check the [GoDoc here.](https://godoc.org/golang.org/x/tools/cmd/present)

-## Presentation Notes

-My notes are included in the `notes.txt` file---you can follow using the slide headings.
 To check out the demo mentioned, consider [installing my bitduck webapp.](https://github.com/acityinohio/bitduck) I might run a dedicated server one day, but it's currently in a pretty alpha state.
 Feedback on everything here always welcome!